BrandonMiller355/OverwatchAHKScripts/README.md

   WIN + 9 : Soldier

 #Known Issues:
- - Right-click stops working in the usual sense.
-It still works for firing weapons, just not for actual right-click actions.
-To end the script, to regain right-click functionality.
-Double-click on the AHK icon in your notification bar for this script, and select File -> Exit
  - Some of the times are a tad off due to in-game fluctuations (e.g. if Roadhog's chain hits or not).
 There isn't really a way around this, so I approximate the time.
  - Multiple sound files have issues playing at the same time.